karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ...
 ```

-By configuring your API like so, Kong will refuse to proxy traffic for it
+By configuring your API like so, Qordoba will refuse to proxy traffic for it
 without HTTPS.
-A request to Kong over plain HTTP targetting this API would
+A request to Qordoba over plain HTTP targetting this API would
 instruct your clients to upgrade to HTTPS:

 ```bash